List of Liverpool F.C. managers: 1991–2015

-2015–2024
+2015–present

 Jürgen Klopp was Liverpool's manager from 2015 until 2024.

 On 8 October 2015, Brendan Rodgers was replaced by former Borussia Dortmund manager Jürgen Klopp.
-Klopp made an instant impact on the club and guided them to a League Cup Final and a surprise Europa League Final in his first season at the club.
+Klopp made an instant impact on the club and guided them to a League Cup Final and a surprise Europa League final in his first season at the club.
 During their Europa League campaign, he beat both English rivals Manchester United and his former club Borussia Dortmund en route to the final.
 However, they lost the League Cup Final to Manchester City via penalty shoot-out and they lost 1–3 to Spanish side Sevilla in the Europa League Final.
 They also finished 8th in the league, meaning they wouldn't qualify for European competition for the 2016–17 season.
 On 8 June 2016, Klopp and his coaching staff signed six-year contract extensions that ran until 2022.
 Klopp guided the club to a fourth-place finish in the 2016–17 season, qualifying them for the 2017–18 UEFA Champions League qualifying play-offs, where they beat German club, TSG 1899 Hoffenheim 6–3 on aggregate in a two-legged play-off to reach the group stage.
 Klopp led the team to finish top of their group and beat eventual English champions, Manchester City, and Italian club Roma in the knockout phase en route to the 2018 UEFA Champions League Final.
 Unfortunately for Liverpool, they lost 1–3 to Spanish giants Real Madrid.